-Omega-3s sources from algae are a good source EPA and DHA, which is why it’s the base of the vegan product we’ve recommended.
-But all the other plant-based foods that are frequently touted as good sources of Omega-3, such as chia, walnuts, and flaxseeds, are not.
+Vegans will have a tougher time meeting their omega-3 requirements through food alone.
+Algae is really the only significant vegan source of EPA and DHA, which is why it’s the base of the vegan product we recommend.
+But all the other plant-based foods that are frequently touted as good sources of omega-3, such as chia, walnuts, and flaxseeds, are not.

-Most vegan Omega-3s are alpha-linolenic acid, or ALA.
-The problem with ALA is that the body needs to convert it to EPA and DHA, and it’s estimated that about 90 percent of it is lost in the process.(26) Plus, if you’re eating a lot of Omega-6 (as we tend to do), it appears to make it even harder for the body to make this conversion.(27)
+Most vegan omega-3s are alpha-linolenic acid or ALA.
+The problem with ALA is that the body needs to convert it to EPA and DHA, and it’s’s estimated that about 90% of it is lost in the process.(26) Plus, if you’re eating a lot of omega-6 (as we tend to do), it appears to make it even harder for the body to make this conversion.(27)

-Basically, you need to consume ten times the amount of ALA to get roughly the same amount of EPA/DHA.
-That said, really high amounts of ALA have been linked to an increase in risk of prostate cancer.(28) It’s also been linked to lower risks of heart disease and diabetes, but doubling down on ALA might be an iffy strategy.(29)
+Basically, you need to consume ten times the amount of ALA to get roughly the same amount of EPA and DHA.
+That said, really high amounts of ALA have been linked to an increased risk of prostate cancer.(28) It’s also been linked to lower risks of heart disease and diabetes, but doubling down on ALA might be an iffy strategy.(29)

 Does Fish Oil Go Bad?

 Fish oil expires.
 It’s animal fat, after all, and it can go rancid and lose its effectiveness.
-In fact, polyunsaturated fatty acids are highly prone to oxidative degeneration, according to a 2015 paper in Journal of Nutritional Science it’s one of the supplements that are the most prone to degradation.(30) One study even looked at 171 supplements from 49 brands in Canada and found that 50 percent exceeded limits for at least one measure of oxidation.(31)
+In fact, polyunsaturated fatty acids are highly prone to oxidative degeneration.
+According to a 2015 paper in the Journal of Nutritional Science, fish oil supplements are the most prone to degradation.(30) One study even looked at 171 supplements from 49 brands in Canada and found that 50% exceeded limits for at least one measure of oxidation.(31)